atuyabirisi/yolo/README.md

 ### Milestone 2 : Server Infrastructure Provisioning with Vagrant, configuration and Deployment with Ansible

-This milestone focuses on the use of Vagrant to provision virtual server infrastructure, Ansible to automate server configuration and deploy the Yolo e-commerce web application.
+This milestone focuses on the use of Vagrant to provision virtual server infrastructure, and Ansible to automate server configuration and deploy the Yolo e-commerce web application.

 #### Key Features

-- Provisioning virtual server environments with Vagrant.
+- Provisioning virtual server environment with Vagrant.
 - Utilizing ansible roles, that define different tasks
 - Utilizing ansible main playbook to orchestrate the multiple roles created

 #### Run the application in provisioned VM and Access it from the host

-- Install Vagrant and Ansible
+- Ensure Vagrant and Ansible are installed on your local machine.
-- Fork the repository to your local machine
+- Fork the repository to your git account and clone it.
-- Clone the repository
-- At the project root run the following commands, (assuming you have required tools installed)
+- On project root run :-

   ```bash
     vagrant up